Go to "Plan Your Visit" for patron safety guidelines.

 The easiest way to buy tickets is right here, online!
 All you have to do is browse our concerts, pick programs that appeal to you, and order through our secure, online system.
-If you have any questions, just give our friendly Patron Services Representatives a call (503-228-1353), email us, or stop by our Ticket Office in downtown Portland.
+All seats, including ADA accessible seats, can be purchased online.
+If you have any questions, just give our friendly Patron Services Representatives a call, email us, or stop by our Ticket Office downtown.

 Everyday, casual clothes are just fine at our concerts – this is Oregon, after all.
 On the other hand, going to the Symphony can be a great excuse to dress up for a fun night out, if that’s more your cup of tea.

 Choosing where to sit is a breeze with our seat map, where you can check out the seating chart of the Smith Auditorium before you buy.